Meromorphic nearby cycle functors and monodromies of meromorphic functions (with Appendix by T. Saito): Introduction

 \end{definition}

+For typical examples of polynomial-like $f(x)= \frac{P(x)}{Q(x)}$, see Definition \ref{def-29}.
+If $f(x)$ is non-degenerate and satisfies the condition in it, then by a toric modification $\pi_0: \widetilde{X} \rightarrow X= \CC^n$ of $X= \CC^n$ we can check that it is polynomial-like in the above sense.
 Note that in the study of fibrations of mixed functions (of type $f \overline{g}$) recently Oka \cite{Oka-2} introduced a similar condition and called it the multiplicity condition.
 Then we obtain the following result.

-\begin{theorem} In the situation of Theorem \ref{the-321}, assume also that $f$ is polynomial-like.
+\begin{theorem} In the situation of Theorem \ref{the-3}, assume also that $f$ is polynomial-like.
 Then for any $\lambda\neq 1$ the weight filtration of the mixed Hodge structure of $H^{n-1}(F_{0}; \CC)_{\lambda}$ is the monodromy weight filtration of the Milnor monodromy $\Phi_{n-1, 0}\colon H^{n-1}(F_{0}; \CC)_{\lambda}\overset{\sim}{\to} H^{n-1}( F_0 ;\CC)_{\lambda}$ centered at $n-1$. \end{theorem}